sabigara/blog/data/blog/remark-admonition.md

 layout: PostLayout
 ---

-Sometimes you may want to emphasize that a command is destructive or note additional information in your blog or docs like this:
+Sometimes you may want to emphasize that command is destructive or note additional information in your blog or docs like this:

 :::info
 This is a info `Admonition`.
 Markdown syntax _is_ **supported**.